The Advantest Group's Guidelines of Action for Biodiversity

 We cooperate with a variety of stakeholders such as the government, educational organizations, NPOs, local residents and our business partners to promote activities related to the conservation of biodiversity.

-Reflecting our commitment to living in harmony with nature, in 2001 Advantest established a biotope eco-park in Gunma R&D Center, with the aim of helping to recreate the original, natural landscape of the Kanto Plain, a landscape that is being lost to development; this biotope is the largest of its kind established by any private-sector company in Japan.
+Reflecting our commitment to living in harmony with nature, Advantest established a biotope eco-park in Gunma R&D Center in 2001 with the aim of helping to recreate the original, natural landscape of the Kanto Plain, a landscape that is being lost to development.
+This biotope is the largest of its kind established by any private company in Japan.

-Advantest's biotope provides a venue in which Advantest employees can learn about the importance of protecting the global environment; the biotope is also used as a means of fostering communication with local residents.
+Advantest's biotope provides a venue in which Advantest employees can learn about the importance of protecting the global environment; the biotope is also used as a way to foster communication with local residents.
 About 20 years have passed since the establishment, and the biotope now has an optimal environment for preserving the local ecological system and is playing a great role in protecting and growing threatened species.
-In addition, Advantest's biotope provides an ideal environment for achieving an SDG target, "15 LIFE ON LAND".
+In addition, Advantest's biotope provides an ideal environment for achieving an SDG target, "Goal 15: LIFE ON LAND".

-At the biotope in the Gunma R&D Center, Advantest has been exploring and protecting animals and plants, growing plants, and getting rid of alien species under the guidance of Gunma University since 2001.
-Advantest is also protecting and growing boneset and floating heart, which have been designated as near threatened species by the national government and as threatened species (IA) by the Gunma Prefecture.
+At the biotope in the Gunma R&D Center, Advantest has been exploring and protecting animals and plants, growing plants, and eliminating alien species under the guidance of Gunma University since 2001.
+Advantest is also protecting and growing bonesets and floating hearts, which have been designated as near threatened species by the national government and as threatened species (IA) by Gunma Prefecture.

 With regard to boneset, there are only five places where it grows naturally in Gunma Prefecture, one of which is Advantest's biotope.
-Advantest has been continuing these protection and growth activities for many years, which has led to the realization of an environment that enables the stable natural growth of boneset.
+Advantest has been continuing these protection and growth activities for many years, which have led to the creation of an environment that enables the stable natural growth of bonesets.

-With regard to floating heart, there is only one place where floating heart grows naturally in Gunma Prefecture, and Advantest's biotope has been used as an evacuation shelter since 2012, where floating heart grows steadily.
+With regard to floating heart, there is only one place where it grows naturally in Gunma Prefecture, and Advantest's biotope has been used as an evacuation shelter since 2012, where floating hearts grow steadily.

 Conservation Activity to Protect Japanese Red Pine Trees at the Advantest Laboratories

 This Japanese red pine grove was designated a Protected Forest by Sendai City Government in 2007.
 To help ensure the maintenance of a rich natural environment, Advantest is working to conserve these Japanese red pine trees and the creatures that live in and around them, with activities such as injecting necessary agents into the trunks and trimming the grassland.

-Forest Conservation Activity in the Kusatsu Therapy Forest and national forests of Mt.
-Akagi
+Forest conservation activity at the national forests of Mt.
+Akagi "Advantest Reiwa Woods"

 Environmental Impact Assessment

 Advantest records and assesses the environmental burden on the area surrounding its business establishments, such as office waste water, in accordance with ordinances and pollution control agreements.